VeganPorkChop/Engineering3Q4Project/README.md

 This code is a non-functioning example, it just shows how you'd call a function.
 The main lines are as marked, I suggest looking them up in the link to better understand the code.
 # CODE PROTOTYPE
 ## Reflection Questions:
-* What is your project?
+* **What is your project?**
 Our project is an auto-ball balencing plate.
 Using PID in and outputs we plan to be able to make a ball stop in the center of the plate without human interference.
-* What components are connected to your Raspberry Pi?
+* **What components are connected to your Raspberry Pi?**
 There are very few components connected to our Pi, we have two servos, a camera module, and a batterypack connected to a switch.
-* Explain (in detail) how your Code Prototype works Our prototype is very simple.
+* **Explain (in detail) how your Code Prototype works** Our prototype is very simple.
 We combined all of the example code from above and put it all into one document.
 Our code initially creates 3 windows.
 One for each PID tuning and one for the camera.
 Then it creates slide bars so we can update the PID values real-time.
 Then it finds a ball on the camera, draws a dot on the center of it, and gives us its centerpoint.
 With that information we use our PID to get it as close to the center as possible.
 Then we find the slide bar values, update the PID and move the servos.
 Finally, the sequence starts over.
+* **What has been the hardest part?**
+The hardest part so far would definatly have been getting used to python.
+For the past 3 years I've done all of my coding in C++.
+This is my first time coding in python
+* **What have you learned along the way?**
+I've learned that one major differnce between C++ and Python is the variable definition.
+Python always assumes its a integer, whereas C++ makes you specify that.
+I've also learned that both Python and C++ are esentially the same, but just with different functions.
+* **What are your immediate next steps?**
+As of 4/26/23 we need to redesign the base plate and make a more structurally sound building, also re-level the servos so that they're not implicitly trying to throw our pingpong ball away.
+The next would be to complete our project milestones.
 # FINAL CODE
 # CAD
 [Onshape Doc](https://cvilleschools.onshape.com/documents/2733d03459af870860d20d9e/w/29cc8494b29da55394609a40/e/f19878d97a4d184786ee9736)